oren/cayley-docs/how-to-guides/01-insert/README.md

 go run main.go
 ```

-Notice the output of the console:
+Notice the output in the terminal:
 ```
 Admins:
 ------